Necton MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns connection status and URLs, and distinguishes it from siblings like 'authenticate' or 'openfinance_list_connections' by focusing on overall status.
+The description clearly states it returns connection status and URLs, with specifics on authentication states.
+However, it does not distinguish from siblings like 'authenticate' which may also relate to connection.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.